 "Father," Kuri said coldly, "You have two choices right now.
 You can let me go now with the promise that I'll return in a couple weeks."

-"OR, you could make me stay so I can end up like my brother, never returning when I finally do get a chance to leave."
+"Or, you could make me stay so I can end up like my brother, never returning when I finally do get a chance to leave this hellhole."

 "Kuri, I'm your father.
 I'm not just letting you go God knows where anytime you wish."